Saharan dust: Transport of microbial communities

 Saharan dust storms can transport particulate matter that includes different local microorganisms over continental scales, ultimately depositing them where those microorganisms are not natively found.
 Research shows that significant portions of microbial communities can be transported over large distances in these dust storms.
 These microbial communities are highly stress-resistant and can contain destructive fungal and bacterial pathogens.
-Within Africa, but up to thousands of kilometers away from the dust source, high Saharan dust concentrations have been correlated to increased cases of asthma, bronchitis, meningitis, and acute respiratory infections.

-Human impacts
+Adverse health effects

 While Saharan dust may fertilize the ocean and land, human exposure to this desert dust combined with organic matter can cause potential infections of the lungs.
+Health effects on other animals also is a concern.
 Studies have shown that Saharan dust may contain toxic biological allergens and irritants.
+Within Africa, but up to thousands of kilometers away from the dust source, high Saharan dust concentrations have been correlated to increased cases of asthma, bronchitis, meningitis, and acute respiratory infections.

-It is also possible that nonbiological compounds in dust can generate adverse health effects, including respiratory (e.g., asthma, tracheitis, pneumonia, allergic rhinitis and silicosis), cardiovascular (e.g., stroke), and cardiopulmonary diseases.
+It is possible that nonbiological compounds in dust also can generate adverse health effects, including respiratory (e.g., asthma, tracheitis, pneumonia, allergic rhinitis and silicosis), cardiovascular (e.g., stroke), and cardiopulmonary diseases.
 In addition, conjunctivitis, skin irritations, meningococcal disease, and coccidioidomycosis are found to be related to dust storms.
-For long periods of time, the dust concentration in some areas exceeds several times the maximum levels suggested from the World Health Organization.
-The concentration of particulate matters (PM) also elevates to hazardous level that could threaten human health and early life.
+For long periods of time, the dust concentration in some areas exceeds several times the maximum levels suggested as safe from the World Health Organization.

+The concentration of particulate matters (PM) also elevates to a hazardous level in Saharan dust that could threaten human health and early life.
 Exposure of PM can cause neonatal mortality either through mother exposure or through increased risks of respiratory and cardiovascular disorders in neonates.